nav97/Twitter-Profile-Analytics/README.md

 ### Installation

-To install all the required libraries:
+To install all the required libraries needed:
 ```sh
 pip install -r requirements.txt
 ```